influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/partition-templates.md

 |   `%%`   |         | Literal percent sign.   |

 It is possible to override the default padding behavior of numeric specifiers `%?`.
-This is not allowed for other specifiers and will result in the `BAD_FORMAT` error.
+This is not allowed for other specifiers and results in the `BAD_FORMAT` error.

 Modifier | Description
 -------- | -----------